-Integrity Garage floor coating systems are nonporous, making them easier to clean because dirt and contaminants remain on the surface.
-Integrity Garage Floors are stronger and more resistant to chemicals than many other types of flooring.
-It is important to keep the following things in mind when cleaning Integrity Garage floors:
+Integrity Garage Floors polyaspartic floor coating systems are nonporous, making them easier to clean because dirt and contaminants remain on the surface.
+Integrity Garage Floors flooring is stronger and more resistant to chemicals than many other types of flooring.
+It is important to keep the following things in mind when cleaning Integrity Garage Floors polyaspartic floors:

 Dirt and Grime

 Given that debris remains on the surface, they tend to act as abrasives and will eventually mar the finish in heavy traffic environments.
-As such, it is important that Integrity Garage floors be properly maintained on a regular basis.
-We highly recommend a monthly sweeping and mopping of the floor.
+As such, it is important that Integrity Garage Floors flooring be properly maintained on a regular basis.
+We highly recommend a monthly mopping of the floor.

 - Mops – If you have traction additives or a rougher surface such as a quartz floor, be sure to use a rayon mop instead of a cotton one.
 Rayon mops use synthetic fiber that is less likely to get hung up on the surface and leave fuzz balls.